Find out why the Lower Connecticut River Valley is one of the state’s most popular destinations – with a train ride, river views and much more.

 Water's Edge Resort & Spa

 You are within easy range of a waterfront resort, so why not take advantage?
 Even if you don't book a room, you can enjoy the beach and on-site restaurants!

 The next morning, stroll to the Connecticut River Museum’s dock for a good look at the big river and, if you’re lucky, some of its wildlife.
 Inside the museum, you’ll find exhibits highlighting the river’s historic legacy.
-But probably best of all is a river cruise on the museum’s Schooner Mary E, which leaves for afternoon or sunset cruises at regular intervals.
-The Mary E is a 75-foot gaff rigged schooner built in 1906 in Bath, Maine.
+But probably best of all is an afternoon or evening river cruise on the museum’s Onrust, a replica of Adriaen Block’s vessel, one of the first western style ships built in the New World, and the first ever to sail up the Connecticut River.